-9. Banking Services operates on the basis of an exemption from the Banking Act 1959, with certain conditions.
+9. Financial Services operates on the basis of an exemption from the Banking Act 1959, with certain conditions.
 However, GAB has decided generally to adopt the core underlying principles for effective risk management contained in APRA's Australian Prudential Standards (APS) as a basis for good management, in so far as those principles can appropriately be applied.

 - 10. Sufficient capital is required to be held on account of credit risk, operational risk and interest rate risk.
 In assessing the amount of capital required on account of credit risk, GAB will have regard to the principles set out in APS 112 (Capital Adequacy: Standardised Approach to Credit Risk). - 11.
 In APS 114 (Capital Adequacy: Standardised Approach to Operational Risk) APRA specifies the principles for determining the appropriate amount of capital to be allocated for operational risk.
-Given that the total amount of the loans and advances and treasury investments made by Banking Services is relatively stable GAB has determined to apply a fixed amount as a capital charge for interest rate risk, for the purposes of this Policy.
-The fixed amount of the capital charge will be reviewed annually by GAB with the advice of its consultants. - 12.
+Given that the total amount of the loans and advances and treasury investments made by Financial Services is relatively stable GAB has determined to apply a fixed amount as a capital charge for operational risk, for the purposes of this Policy.
+The fixed amount of the capital charge is reviewed annually by GAB with the advice of its consultants. - 12.
 It is also appropriate that sufficient capital be allocated on account of interest rate risk.
 In APS 117 (Capital Adequacy: Interest Rate Risk in the Banking Book for Advanced ADIs) APRA specifies the principles for determining the appropriate amount of capital to be allocated for interest rate risk.
-Further consideration needs to be given as to the appropriateness of the application of these principles to Banking Services, particularly as GAB does not have many of the attributes of an advanced ADI.
-Pending such consideration, and acting on the advice of its consultants, GAB has determined to apply a fixed amount as a capital charge for interest rate risk, for the purposes of this Policy.
-The fixed amount of the capital charge will be reviewed each year.
+Since GAB does not have many of the attributes of an advanced ADI, GAB has determined, acting on the advice of its consultants, to apply a fixed amount as a capital charge for interest rate risk for the purposes of this Policy.
+The fixed amount of the capital charge is reviewed annually by GAB with the advice of its consultants.